SC/ST Act not misused in every case says Bombay HC

 The HC while rejecting his plea held that it could not proceed on the ground that the law is abused in every case.
 The law is found to be valid and constitutional, the court also held.

-When Kadave's counsel referred to the SC judgment, the HC said, "we see no merit in the appeal nor in the argument and the attempt made before us by relying on the judgment of the Hon'ble Supreme Court and delivered on 20 March 2018."
+When Kadave's counsel referred to the SC judgment, the HC said, "We see no merit in the appeal nor in the argument and the attempt made before us by relying on the judgment of the Hon'ble Supreme Court and delivered on 20 March 2018."

-The bench said the Supreme Court judgment was "essentially determining the controversy as to whether the whole enactment can be used to settle scores against the superiors in public service or working privately".
+The bench said the Supreme Court judgment was "Essentially determining the controversy as to whether the whole enactment can be used to settle scores against the superiors in public service or working privately".

 OneIndia News